robertmora/robertmora.github.io/_pages/about.md

 News
 ======
+- [Talk](){:.tag .tag--talk} **[October '26]** I will be speaking at the Danish Digitalization, Data Science and AI (D3A 4.0) conference as part of the Deep Dive Workshop on "Resource-Aware & Constrained AI".
+Looking forward to discussing recent advances in Edge AI and Embedded Intelligence!
 - [Publication](){:.tag .tag--pub} **[September '26]** Our paper "MCCL: Measurement-based Collective Communication Library" has been accepted for publication at ACM CoNEXT 2026 (22nd International Conference on Emerging Networking EXperiments and Technologies).
 Big congrats to Michele and the rest of the co-authors!
 - [Publication](){:.tag .tag--pub} **[September '26]** Our paper "Adaptive Digital Twin Synchronization under Bandwidth Constraints: A Quantile Forecasting and Kullback–Leibler Divergence Approach" has been published in Elsevier Computer Networks.
 Congrats to Yasith!
 - [Talk](){:.tag .tag--talk} **[August '26]** Back in Helsinki!
 I will be giving a talk at the [EdgeGen PhD Intensive Course](https://www.helsinki.fi/en/projects/nordic-university-collaboration-edge-intelligence/news-and-events/edgegen-phd-intensive-course-generative-edge-intelligence-2026){:target="_blank"} on Generative Edge Intelligence.
 Talk: "Lessons Learned from Edge AI Automation: What's the Next Trajectory of Computation?"